ClearBlade/ClearBlade-Python-SDK/README.md

 while(True):
     time.sleep(1)  # wait for messages
 ```
-Publish messages to a channel.
+Publish messages to a topic.

 ```python
 from clearblade.ClearBladeCore import System